Miguel Cabrera Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.01 team ERA ranks 12th among all MLB pitching staffs.
+- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 13th in MLB.

-- Yankees pitchers combine to allow 166 total home runs at a clip of 1.2 per game (to rank 20th in the league).
+- The Yankees have the sixth-ranked team ERA across all league pitching staffs (3.96).

-- In his most recent appearance on Saturday, the right-hander threw 6 2/3 innings against the Tampa Bay Rays, giving up one earned run while surrendering six hits.
+- Yankees pitchers combine to rank 18th in baseball in home runs allowed (170 total, 1.2 per game).

-- The 27-year-old has put up an ERA of 4.51, with 8.7 strikeouts per nine innings, in 27 games this season.
-Opponents are hitting .266 against him.
+- In his most recent time out on Wednesday against the Detroit Tigers, the right-hander threw six innings, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.